bmeurant/technical-docs/software-architecture/architectural-patterns/saga.md

 #### 1. Choreography-Based Saga

--   **Persistence Not Required (Generally):** In this approach, there is no central coordinator.
+-   **Persistence Not Required (Generally):** In the [[event-driven#Broker Topology (Choreography)|choreography model]], there is no central coordinator.
 Services communicate via events.
 Each service knows what to do when it receives an event from a previous service, including sending a compensating event in case of a local failure.
 -   **Distributed State:** The state of the execution is implicit and distributed across the states of each participating service and the messages (events) they have produced and consumed.
 -   **Minimal Persistence:** Each service must persist its own transactional state change before emitting the next event (often with the **Transactional Outbox** pattern or **Transaction Log Tailing**), but the "saga" as a single object is not persisted.

 #### 2. Orchestration-Based Saga

--   **Persistence Required (Very Often):** Here, a dedicated service, the **Orchestrator** (or Saga Manager), manages the logic of the sequence of steps and compensations.
+-   **Persistence Required (Very Often):** In the [[event-driven#Mediator Topology (Orchestration)|orchestration model]], a dedicated service, the **Orchestrator** (or Saga Manager), manages the logic of the sequence of steps and compensations.
 -   **Centralized State:** The Orchestrator must maintain the current state of the execution (what is the next step? which step failed? which steps need to be compensated?).
 -   **Reasons for Persistence:**
     -   **Resilience:** If the orchestrator fails or restarts, it must be able to resume the saga exactly where it left off to avoid blocking the transaction or creating inconsistencies.